bohops/COM-to-the-Darkside/README.md

-# COM-to-the-Darkside
+# COM to the Darkside
-Slides and things from said talk/research
+Slides and things from said talk/research with Dylan Tran